Skip to main content

 Frequently Asked Questions

-STERLING FEDERAL BANK FSB has a Bank Health Score of C (61/100).
+Sterling Federal Bank FSB has a Bank Health Score of C (61/100), placing it in average financial health.
 It holds a Tier 1 capital ratio of 11.37%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-STERLING FEDERAL BANK FSB holds $524M in total assets and $392M in total deposits.
-It is located in STERLING, ILLINOIS (FDIC Certificate #27664).
+Sterling Federal Bank FSB holds $524M in total assets and $392M in total deposits.
+It is headquartered in Sterling, Illinois (FDIC Certificate #27664).

-STERLING FEDERAL BANK FSB has a Tier 1 capital ratio of 11.37%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 2.36%, and the return on assets is -0.07%.
+Sterling Federal Bank FSB has a Tier 1 capital ratio of 11.37%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 2.36%, and the return on assets is -0.07%.

 Yes.
-STERLING FEDERAL BANK FSB is FDIC-insured (Certificate #27664).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Sterling Federal Bank FSB is FDIC-insured (Certificate #27664).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: